The 2026 workshop on Generative and Agentic AI for Biology

 All deadlines are 11:59 pm UTC -12h ("Anywhere on Earth").
 All authors must have an OpenReview profile when submitting.
 If you do not have one, please create your profile early — profiles without an institutional email can take up to two weeks to be approved.

-The workshop will be held on July 10-11, 2026 at the COEX Convention & Exhibition Center, Seoul, South Korea.
+The workshop will be held on July 10, 2026 (Friday) at the COEX Convention & Exhibition Center, Hall D2, Seoul, South Korea.

 Submission Instructions

+The workshop is non-archival.
 All submissions are managed through OpenReview.
-Please submit your paper via our OpenReview portal.
+Please submit your paper via our OpenReview portal (submissions are now open).
 Submissions can be either short papers (up to 4 pages) or long papers (up to 9 pages), excluding references and appendices, using our LaTeX template.
 All submissions must be anonymous for double-blind review.
+We welcome ongoing work with intermediate results to foster discussion at the workshop.

 Accepted papers will be presented as posters during the poster sessions.
 Selected works will also be highlighted as Spotlight talks.